andrewmcodes/andrewm.codes/src/_posts/articles/2020-05-01-instantly-speed-up-your-rails-application-by-self-hosting-your-fonts-526d.md

 It is worth noting that these Lighthouse audits were run against the Rails development server, and are not a true substitute for running them in production, but should give us a good enough idea of where we are at.
 For more accurate results, you should run these audits in production or start the application in production mode locally.

-This change also positions you to make further enhancements, like requiring the fonts in a separate JavaScript pack, which will allow you to take advantage of {% raw %}`javascript_packs_with_chunks_tag`{% endraw %}.
+This change also positions you to make further enhancements, like requiring the fonts in a separate JavaScript pack, which will allow you to take advantage of `javascript_packs_with_chunks_tag`.
 I will leave that for you to explore, but you can see an example, along with the code for this tutorial, [here](https://github.com/andrewmcodes/self_hosted_webfonts_demo).

 Hopefully this was helpful!
 If you have taken another approach, I would be curious to hear about it in the comments.